Iowa Food Hub Managers Working Group

 Their work is usually driven by the desire to create more opportunities for small and mid-sized farmers.
 They also want to expand the number of consumers who can access local food.
 In the United States, almost half of the food we eat is eaten away from home.
 That means food service and wholesale are critical components to localizing the food system.
 Farmers in Iowa sold more than $13 million in local food to wholesale and intermediated markets in 2013.
 But this only begins to scratch the surface of what’s possible.

-How hubs help
+How hubs help:

 Food hubs can help farmers access new markets, including wholesale markets.
 They enable farmers to take advantage of economies of scale through aggregated packing systems, shared marketing, and more efficient use of trucks and equipment.
 They can assist with production scheduling and meeting customer requirements.
-In some cases, they can even facilitate GAP (Good Agricultural Practices) certification for farmers.

 How important are food hubs in Iowa?